NOTICE TO CONSTRUCTION MANAGERS:

 4. Resumes, LEED accreditation, and other pertinent credentials for all proposed staff.

-6. Proof of applicant’s bonding capacity and liability insurance coverage.
+6. Proof of applicant’s bonding capacity.

 Finalists may be provided with supplemental interview requirements and criteria as needed.